All Episodes

 No, no excuses.

-I think it's very they're very specifically.
+I think it's very, they're very specifically.

-I think it was John McWarter who pointed these out, might have been Amy H. But there are four things that when adjusted for close the black white IQ gap, if I recall correctly, but I'm pretty you know, pretty smart, and that's probably different.
+But there are four things that when adjusted for, close the black, white IQ gap, if I recall correctly, but I'm pretty, you know, pretty smart.

-Um is a father in the home.
+One is a father in the home.

-That's a bipart two-part ratio variable, and then number of books in the home.
+And then number of books in the home.

 And I would also add number of words you hear.

-So the simple fact is that Vietnamese kids that go into either poor black, like Oakland or poor white, like Cajun, Louisiana schools, beat both blacks and poor whites who perform pretty similarly, by the way, by about 150 SAT points.
+So the simple fact is that Vietnamese kids that go into either poor black, like Oakland, or poor white, like Cajun Louisiana schools, beat both blacks and poor whites who perform pretty similarly, by the way, by about 150 SAT points.

-Blacks and whites are obviously two of the three or four major races that so it's not a genetic problem.
+Blacks and whites are obviously two of the three or four major races.

-Um, and the Vietnamese kids are doing well in ghetto school, so it's not a class problem.
+And the Vietnamese kids are doing well in ghetto school.

-Of course, those the class doesn't help.
+Of course, the class doesn't help.

-But I mean, the reason for their success is that there are specific predictable things that those families do.
+But I mean, the reason for their success is that there are specific, predictable things that those families do.

-Yeah, that that's the thing.
+Yeah, that's the thing.

-This is this is testable.
+This is testable.

 And the book is frankly kind of boring.

-But what you see if you're a stats guy and you read through this, is that the charter school student population, which is like 95% minority, performs about six points better than the overall public school white population, if I have that correct.
+But what you see if you're a stats guy and you read through this is that the charter school student population, which is like 95% minority, performs about six points better than the overall public school white population, if I have that correct.

-So you can quibble, you could say, well, the white kids might still have a 40-point SAT advantage or equivalent because they're not as selected.
+You could say, well, the white kids might still have a 40-point SAT advantage or equivalent because they're not as selected.

-But like you're looking at very comparable scores if you Do similar shit.
+But like you're looking at very comparable scores if you do similar shit.

-Like if you make the kids come to school, study, even hearing words.
+Like if you make the kids come to school, study, even hearing words, this isn't like upper middle class mom talking to their placenta.

-But I mean, like, just if you are in a family where words are used, where people are having conversations at dinner, where people are walking around you talking, where like your mom tells you to pick up your toys in like full sentences, not like goddamn it, Jimmy.
+But I mean, like, just if you are in a family where words are used, where people are having conversations at dinner, where people are walking around you talking, where like your mom tells you to pick up your toys in like full sentences, not like, goddamn it, Jimmy.

-Those you see those patterns all the time.
+You see those patterns all the time.

 So I think that explains either most or all of these sort of racial group IQ gaps.

-There are a few exceptions, like Ashkenazi Jews test at like a 118 on IQ boards after hundreds of years of persecution by and fighting with surrounding Christian communities.
+Like Ashkenazi Jews test at like a 118 on IQ boards after hundreds of years of persecution by and fighting with surrounding Christian communities.

 Like, could there be a genetic component to that?